 Go on a scavenge hunt somewhere easier to walk without fear of falling and accessible by wheelchair/mobility aids.
-Just getting out can help with sundowning later, and you’ll have collected things you can use to make things.
+Just getting out can help with sundowning later, and you’ll have collected things you can use to make things later.

 Simple things like sorting out sweets/ candy and helping with sewing pieces on a DIY Halloween costume can be activities that can be purposeful for someone with dementia.

 Start reminiscing about their past to help lower their anxiety, and maybe bring in a fidget cushion/blanket to settle their hands (we’ve got a great post on how to make one here) or a dementia doll if they have one.